pulsar-edit/documentation/docs/customizing-pulsar/configuring-with-cson.md

     """
 ```

 On multi-line CSON strings, the string starts on the second line, and the leading whitespace on each line is ignored.
+This makes triple-quoted strings an especially convenient format to use when defining snippets: you can use literal newline characters instead of `\n`, and neither single nor double quotation marks need to be escaped.